 So that there is a standard within the industry, a sign convention is necessary so we agree on what is positive and what is negative.
-On the right for shear - up is positive.
+On the right, shear-up is positive.
 Notice that both of the following figures show the identical sign convention.

-Positive sign convention adapted from source: https://eng.libretexts.org/Bookshelves/Civil_Engineering/Book%3A_Structural_Analysi s (Udoeyo)/01%3A Chapters/1.04%3A Internal Forces in Beams and Frames
+Positive sign convention adapted from source: https://eng.libretexts.org/Bookshelves/Civil\Engineering/Book%3A\Structural\Analysis\(Udoeyo)/01%3A\Chapters/1.04%3A\Internal\Forces\in\Beams\and\Frames

 When you look at the beam as a whole (in the figure below), positive shear is right side down.
-When you cut into beam, for it to be in static equilibrium, the positive shear must then be up on the right to be equal and opposite of the overall motion.
+When you cut into the beam, for it to be in static equilibrium, the positive shear must then be up on the right to be equal and opposite to the overall motion.